HXCKYR/Osint-Eye/README.md

 2) Replay my **API KEY** with your **KEY** or **TOKEN** 🎁

 3) CTL+S and CTL+C, navigate to main branch of tree [`Osint-Eye`](https://github.com/HXCKYR/Osint-Eye/tree)
-4) now time to EXCUTEs command in terminal
+4) now time to EXECUTEs command in terminal